Abhion24/Optimizer-Suite-One-Click-PC-Optimization-for-Windows-10-11/README.md

 - Responsive design for mobile and desktop
 - Fast load times with lazy-loaded images

-## How to View
+## How to View Locally

+1. Clone this repository
+2. Navigate to the `docs/` directory
-Simply open `index.html` in any modern web browser.
+3. Open `index.html` in any modern web browser

+## Deployment

+For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Customization

 To customize the website:

-1. Modify content in the React components within `index.html`
+1. Modify content in the React components within `docs/index.html`
-2. Update styles in `styles.css`
+2. Update styles in `docs/styles.css`
 3. Replace screenshot images with actual software screenshots
 4. Update download link to point to the actual executable file